Is your wellness business doing everything it can to deliver its products and services reliably?

 There’s an old fable about a Zen student who approaches a master, seeking enlightenment.
 The master says four words: “Chop wood, carry water.”
-The student goes off and dutifully obeys, but feels no more enlightened.
-He returns some time later and repeats the question, only to get the same answer.
+The student goes off and dutifully obeys, but feels no more enlightened when he returns, and repeats the question only to get the same answer.
 After several more visits, in frustration, he exclaims to the master, “I’ve chopped more wood and carried more water than I’ve ever wanted to, and I’m no more enlightened than at the start!”

 “That is true,” says the master.
-“But you still have to chop wood and carry water, or there will be no fire and nothing to drink.”
+“But you must still chop wood and carry water or there will be no fire and nothing to drink.”